-The Biophotonics and Translational Optical Imaging Lab is dedicated to developing novel optical technologies for imaging of living systems to improve understanding, diagnosis and interventions of human diseases, focusing on neuro-oncologic and neurodegenerative diseases.
+The Biophotonics and Translational Optical Imaging Lab is dedicated to developing novel optical technologies for imaging of living systems to improve understanding, diagnosis, and intervention of human diseases, focusing on cancer and neuro-oncology diseases.
 Ongoing projects include:

 Yang W., Li A., Suo Y., Lu F.K., Xie X.S.
 Simultaneous two-color stimulated Raman scattering microscopy by adding a fiber amplifier to a two-picosecond OPO-based SRS microscope.
 Opt.
 Lett.
 42:523-526 (2017).